Chislehurst

 Chislehurst (/ˈtʃɪzəlˌhɜrst/) is a suburban district of south-east London, England, in the London Borough of Bromley.
 It lies east of Bromley, south-west of Sidcup and north-west of Orpington, 10 mi south-east of Charing Cross.
 Before the creation of Greater London in 1965, it was in Kent.
+According to the 2021 census, Chislehurst has a population of 15,600 (rounded to the nearest 100).

 History

 The name "Chislehurst" is derived from the Saxon words cisel, "gravel", and hyrst, "wooded hill".

 The Walsingham family, including Christopher Marlowe's patron, Sir Thomas Walsingham and Queen Elizabeth I's spymaster, Francis Walsingham, had a home in Scadbury Park, now a nature reserve in which the ruins of the house can still be seen.

 A water tower used to straddle the road from Chislehurst to Bromley until it was demolished in 1963 as one of the last acts of the Chislehurst and Sidcup UDC.
 It marked the entrance to the Wythes Estate in Bickley, but its narrow archway meant that double-decker buses were not able to be used on the route.